klippa-app/react-native-klippa-scanner-sdk/README.md

         // The text inside of the alert to confirm exiting the scanner.
         CancelConfirmationMessage: "Delete photos and exit scanner?",

-        // Whether to go to the Review Screen once the image limit has been reached. (default false)
-        ShouldGoToReviewScreenWhenImageLimitReached: false,

-        // Whether to hide or show the rotate button in the Review Screen. (default shown/true)
-        UserCanRotateImage: true,

-        // Whether to hide or show the cropping button in the Review Screen. (default shown/true)
-        UserCanCropManually: true,

-        // Whether to hide or show the color changing button in the Review Screen. (default shown/true)
-        UserCanChangeColorSetting: true,

         // The primary color of the interface, should be a UIColor.
         PrimaryColor: null,